 After Boggs was pulled from the game, he said: “Someone will have to hit the ball 800 feet tonight to hit it out of here.
 I think it’ll take a squeeze play to get a run home.”7

-On the visitors’ side, Toronto’s Dave Stieb, making a record ninth All-Star appearance for the AL, pitched two hitless innings, a walk to Tony Gwynn the only blemish.
+On the visitors’ side, Toronto’s Dave Stieb, making his seventh All-Star appearance for the AL, pitched two hitless innings, a walk to Tony Gwynn the only blemish.
 (Barry Larkin ran for Gwynn, stole second, and was stranded there when Sandberg grounded out to end the third.)
 Bret Saberhagen followed with two more hitless innings.

 After six complete innings, only four singles had been hit.